 Chair in Law

 Professor Paterson trained as a solicitor in the Office of the Solicitor to the Secretary of State for Scotland before pursuing an academic career.
 After studying at the EUI, Florence, Italy, he was a Research Assistant at the Centre de Philosophie du Droit, Université catholique de Louvain, Belgium, where he worked principally on the Governance Project with the Forward Studies Unit of the European Commission.
 He was Senior Lecturer and then Reader at the University of Westminster between 1998 and 2004 when he joined the University of Aberdeen as a Reader.
 He was appointed Professor of Law in August 2011.
-He co-directs the Centre for Energy Law as well as Aberdeen's involvement in the North Sea Energy Law Programme with Greg Gordon.
+He was Acting Head of School 2011-12 and Vice Principal for Internationalisation 2016-18.
+He is a co-founder of the Centre for Energy Law and directs Aberdeen's involvement in the North Sea Energy Law Programme.

 His research has covered systems theory, the regulation of risk, governance in the EU, corporate governance and energy law.
 He has been involved in a number of international projects both in research and teaching.
 He has provided specialist training in oil and gas law and corporate governance for the corporate sector, expert advice in international arbitration, and consultancy to international organisations.
 He is series editor (together with Professor Julian Webb) of the Law, Science and Society series published by Routledge-Cavendish.

 - Further Info

 Prof. Paterson is interested in supervising research students working in the following areas: corporate governance, legal theory and energy law.